 It is not possible to hear well with severe hearing loss.
 You will not be able to hear people talking unless you are wearing a hearing aid to amplify speech sounds.
 You will not hear the phone ringing, the doorbell or the TV, and you will miss most everyday sounds around you.

 If you experience severe hearing loss a hearing aid will be of great benefit to you.
 It can allow you to follow conversations and will help you to function effectively in a hearing world.
-Keep in mind, however, group conversations, noisy environments, and using the telephone may still be challenging.
+Group conversations, noisy environments, and using the telephone may still be challenging.
 Developing lip reading skills and learning additional strategies for effective communication will be helpful.
 For this degree of hearing loss, it is advised that you seek professional help as a more powerful hearing aid may be required.

 Profound Hearing Loss

 When you have a profound hearing loss a sound may need to be as loud as a chainsaw, lawnmower, or airplane for you to hear it.
-A hearing aid will allow you to detect a greater variety of loud sounds in your environment and increase your safety.
-However, even a powerful hearing aid cannot always provide enough loudness and clarity for you to hear and understand well enough when people are speaking.
+A hearing aid will allow you to detect a greater variety of loud sounds and help you stay safe.
+However, even a powerful hearing aid cannot always provide enough loudness and clarity.
 You will need to seek professional help and may need to consider other options such as a cochlear implant, lip-reading, or sign language.

-Your level of hearing loss should always be interpreted against the backdrop of your own lifestyle and experience.
-Some individuals may have a mild level of hearing loss but its negative effects have a major impact on their lives.
+You should measure your level of hearing loss against the backdrop of your own lifestyle and experience.
+Some people may have a mild level of hearing loss but its negative effects have a major impact on their lives.
 Others may have poorer hearing, but find that the effect on their lives is less significant.
-Your life phase, work demands, personality, interests, social life, family context, and many other factors will determine your unique experience of hearing difficulties.
+Many factors, like age, work demands, personality, interests, and social life will determine your unique experience of hearing difficulties.

 A Lexie hearing expert can help you recognize how your hearing loss affects you in different situations.
-The Lexie hearing expert will use this information, and the results from your online hearing test, to recommend the appropriate course of action, It may or may not include a hearing aid.
+They will use this information, and the results from your online hearing test, to recommend the appropriate course of action.
+It may include a hearing aid.

 The way forward